Linux and Unix ps command tutorial with examples

 How to search for an kill a process ¶

-To search for an kill a process the ps
+To search for an kill a process the ps command can first be used to find the

-command to terminate the process.
+process id before using the kill command to terminate the process.
 In the

-is piped to grep
+following example ps is piped to grep and awk.

 sleep 100 &